waynerad/samesync/README.md

 $ samed -q

-This will create a file called samed.conf that you take to the clients.
+This will create a file called samesetup.txt that you take to the clients.
 When you are ready to run the server, just use

 $ samed